Sai-Karthik9113/XCounter/README.md

 ## Screenshots

-Here is a GIF showing the stopwatch in action:
+Below are screenshots showing the app in action:

+- **Increment:** The counter value increases when the Increment button is clicked.

 ![Stopwatch GIF][increment]

+- **Decrement:** The counter value decreases when the Decrement button is clicked.

 ![Stopwatch GIF][decrement]

 ## Usage